API-Skeletons/zf-doctrine-graphql/README.md

 Query Providers
 ---------------

 Each top level entity to query requires a Query Provider.
 The configuration section `zf-doctrine-graphql-query-provider` is a service manager configuration for your Query Providers.
+This is where to implement security for your data.
+It is expected that related data to a top level entity is allowable for the user.
+If there is data which a user should not be able to get to adjust your hydrator filters to disallow querying that relation.

 Example Configuration for one top level Artist entity:
 ```php